 ...

 Note that Expo automatically creates a Git repo for each new project, which would create a nested repo for every assignment — possible but tricky.
-Instead, we ask you to manually delete the .git folder in each of your application directories.
+Instead, we ask you to manually delete the .git folder in each of your application sub-directories.

 3. Update your readme files to fully document each lab with at least the following information, properly formatted using markdown: